samumantha/EODIE/docs/More.rst

 Auxiliary files
 ----------------

-A few auxiliary files are avialable in the aux directory.
+A few auxiliary files are available in the aux directory.

 | ``create_binary_cloudmask.py``
 | ``examine_shapefile.py``